EEP-202324/daw_proyecto_angular_servidor-MishoEEP/README.md

-The application is about Education fair, showin the best schools of Madrid.
+The application is about Education fair, showing the best schools of Madrid.

 ANGULAR: